tuskancj/ffmpeg-android-cmake/README.md

 - libavutil/log.c (logging and status updates)

 ## Conclusion
 There is a LOT going on here.
 I'm sure I've missed a few things or can expand on some steps, so please let me know if there are any questions and I'll do my best to recall these exciting times.
-Shoutout to @madhavanmalolan as his repository was very useful in logging technique and structure (although he used Android.mk instead of CMake).
+Shoutout to [madhavanmalolan](https://github.com/madhavanmalolan/ffmpegandroidlibrary) as his repository was very useful in logging technique and structure (although he used Android.mk instead of CMake).

 C.J.